codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear the joke about the wandering nun?
-She was a roman catholic.
+I used to have a job at a calendar factory but I got the sack because I took a couple of days off.

 ## Daily Trivia

-Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
+What does the International System of Quantities refer 1024 bytes as?
- 1. Corrupted Blood
+ 1. Kelobyte
- 2. Heartbleed
+ 2. Kibibyte
- 3. Shellshock
+ 3. Kilobyte
- 4. Shellscript
+ 4. Kylobyte

 <details>
   <summary>Answer</summary>
-  Heartbleed
+  Kibibyte
 </details>